 Eventually Damo left Cardiff to travel to China and trusted the class he had built up to me.
 Lotus Nei Gong as an organisation has grown and Damo now teaches in many countries around the world.
 I can not thank Damo enough for his generousity by showing me this path to follow.

-My personal training mainly consists of Huang and Yang style Taijiquan plus the Jian (Taijiquan sword) but also Nei Gong and Nei Dan (Meditation).
-My other training consists of Hunyuan Taijiquan, Cheng style Baguazhang, Qi Xing Dao (Seven Stars Sabre) and finally Karate-do, although in a much softer relaxed way.
-In 2016 I started a three-year dipolma in Chinese Medicine, Acupunture and Tuina massage.
+My personal training mainly consists of Taijiquan short and long forms, the Jian (Taijiquan sword), Nei Gong and Nei Dan (Meditation), Hunyuan Taijiquan 24 form, and finally Karate-do, although in a much softer relaxed way than I practiced it years ago.
+In 2019 I completed a three-year dipolma in Chinese Medicine, Acupunture and Tuina massage with Xian Tian College.

 Main image; Pracitising Snake Creeps Down at the retreat centre in Sweden.
 Top left; Practising Kanku Dai kata in Karate.
 Top right; Damo and myself.
 Middle left; Practising Zhan Zhuang in Sweden.
 Middle right; Practising Bagua Qigong.
 Bottom; Damo practising the Dragon Daoyins on a beach in the USA.